tinne26/ggfnt/specification.md

 Each entry of mapping data consists of a switch.
 The first byte is the switch type (255 if inconditional mapping is used).
 If any other switch type is used, we have a sequence of glyph groups with one or more glyph indices.
 254 is reserved for a single group without settings.
 Glyph groups are defined as follows:
 - Total group size as `uint8`.
 If the top bit is 1, the group is a range, otherwise it's a list of individual glyphs.
 The remaining 0x0XXX_XXXX bits indicate the group size - 1 (so, 0 is 1, 1 is 2, etc).
-- If group size > 1, we have one byte indicating the group's animation characteristics:
+- If group size > 1, we have one byte indicating the group's animation flags and characteristics:
 	- 0b0000_0001: loopable.
 The animation can wrap back to the start after reaching the end.
 	- 0b0000_0010: sequential.
 The animation should always be played sequentially from start to end or backwards.
 	- 0b0000_0100: terminal.
 The animation represents a vanishing or destructive sequence that shouldn't be automatically rewinded or replayed.